 A digital multimeter (DMM) is an essential diagnostic tool for many HVAC professionals.
 This testing tool measures two or more electrical values, like ohms, volts, and amps.
 Manufacturers offer a range of models, from basic, bare-bones meters to full-functioning models that offer bells and whistles, like an LED flashlight or temperature probes.

-When it’s time to install an outdoor HVAC unit, a compact mobile crane, like the Equipter CR8000, does the heavy lifting in places you wouldn’t dare use a conventional crane.
+When it’s time to install an outdoor HVAC unit, a compact mobile crane, like the Equipter CR8400, does the heavy lifting in places you wouldn’t dare use a conventional crane.

-CR8000-series cranes are self-propelled and feature a tight turning radius, so you can drive it virtually anywhere on the job site.
+The CR8400 crane is self-propelled with a tight turning radius, so you can drive it virtually anywhere on the job site.
 Plus, its wide, weight-distributing tires and lightweight construction mean you can use it without worrying about leaving tracks or ruts in a customer's landscaping—a factor any homeowner or facilities manager will appreciate.

-The standard CR8000 mobile crane handles loads up to 4,500 lbs. with a reach potential of up to 23 feet.
+The standard CR8400 mobile crane has a GVWR of 7,500 lbs. with a reach potential of up to 23 ft.
 In addition, you can customize the mobile crane’s configurations or add optional features, like remote control, that help you work smarter.

 Manifold Gauge Set